ThePhD/sol2/docs/source/api/resolve.rst

 	template <typename...
 Args, typename F>
 	auto resolve( F f );

 ``resolve`` is a function that is meant to help users pick a single function out of a group of overloaded functions in C++.
-You can use it to pick overloads by specifying the signature as the first template argument.
+It works for *both member and free functions* You can use it to pick overloads by specifying the signature as the first template argument.
 Given a collection of overloaded functions:

 .. code-block:: cpp
 	:linenos: